Marius-PA/ComputerScienceNotes/2023_Notes/november/week27-30_november/encryption.md

 # Decryption

-Decryption = process of converting a message into plaintext, human readable
+Decryption = ***process of converting a ciphertext-encoded message into plaintext using a cipher algorithm with a key to make it human readable***

 unencryption = DOESN'T EXIST